Greerton: History

 It was originally a small village located several kilometres south of Tauranga but was swallowed up by urban development.
 A military village of 125 one acre lots, the Township of Greerton, was surveyed near Gate Pā.
 Military settlers were allowed a choice of one acre there or a quarter acre in Te Papa.
 Originally, very few settlers took up town sections in Greerton.

 In 1864 the Tauranga campaign was fought in the neighbouring suburb of Gate Pā with Māori troops withdrawing through Greerton to Pyes Pa.
+The commanding officer was Henry Greer, and Greerton is named after him.

 Culture

 The Greerton community celebrates the cherry blossom festival in the third week of September every year.